rossgk2/differential_forms_computer_graphics/README.md

 # Tensors, differential forms, and computer graphics
 A textbook on the application of differential forms to computer graphics.
+This book is 100% complete as of Nov.
+9 2020.

-This book is outlined as follows:
+## Outline of the textbook

 * review of linear algebra
 * multilinear algebra and tensors: tensor product spaces, dual spaces, (p, q) tensors, bilinear forms and metric tensors
 * exterior powers